skyddddddd/skyddddddd/README.md

 - 👋 Hi, I’m @skyddddddd
 - 👀 I’m interested in doing dumb stuff
-- 🌱 I’m currently learning acu (gd)
+- 🌱 I’m currently learning how to be smart
-- 💞️ I’m looking to collaborate on idk
 - 📫 How to reach me: .skydgd on discord :3
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: i'm dumb af